 Make Your Own Print

-These artworks were made using an art technique called Printmaking.
-This involves making a series of images from a specially prepared or carved surface - like wood, metal or stone.
-You then ink the surface up and press it onto a piece of paper.
+He made these using a technique called Printmaking.
+Printmaking is creating a series of images from a specially prepared or carved surface - like wood, metal or stone.
+You then ink the surface up and press a piece of paper onto it.
 Pull away the piece of paper to reveal your finished print.

-- Draw your pattern on your potato with a pen or pencil, don’t worry if it’s not very clear, it is just a rough guide to help with the carving.
+Draw your pattern on your potato with a pen or pencil, don’t worry if it’s not very clear, it is just to guide you while carving.